‘Tis The Season To Break Out With Our Beloved San Marcos Cobijas

 Sure, you can find them on eBay, but you can expect to pay hundreds for an original cobija.
-Online merchants like Amazon also sell similar knockoffs, but they are not the original San Marcos blankets.
+Online merchants like Amazon also sell similar knockoffs but are not the original San Marcos blankets.

 So, what's the big deal with these blankets?

-Firstly, these blankets are legit the warmest ever and are highly sought after because they are no longer being made, hence the hefty price tag.
+Firstly, these blankets are legit the warmest ever and are highly sought after because they are discontinued, hence the hefty price tag.

-Secondly, they are the original weighted blanket that also doubles as bedspreads or sofa slipcovers.
+Secondly, they are the original weighted blanket doubling as bedspreads or sofa slipcovers.
 Their appeal also stemmed from the images repeated on both sides of the blanket in reverse colors.